Requirements for admission

 Applicants with documents from China must provide an additional certificate from the Academic Evaluation Center (Akademische Prüfstelle (APS)).

-If the country of origin is not listed, please contact the Academic Service Center!
+If the country of origin is not listed, please contact the Service Center for Students!

 Translations of foreign documents